DR. JULIAN SAPORITI

 Will you ever record the rest of them?

 Not all of them.
-But there are at least a dozen or so more that I really like and would like to make records of.
+But there are at least a dozen more that I really like and would like to make records of.
 I don’t think they’ll come out on a label or we’ll do the promoting thing like we did with the two Folkways albums, but I like making records a lot and some of my favorite NNB songs haven't been released.

 What are some of your favorite songs from the project?